Functional-Brain-Mapping-Laboratory/ParcEdit/README.md

 ## Run

-The run the toolbox, go to the repository main folder and type:
+To run the toolbox, go to the repository main folder and type:

 `python -m parcedit`